YourCreativePeople/ya-slider/README.md

 ### Description

 Ya Slider is quite similar to others out there, but has a few key differences.
 Basically it comes down to our designer wanting different transitions on desktop than on touch devices.
-He wanted it to fade nicely on mobile, and slide smoothly with 1:1 touch on mobile.
+He wanted it to fade nicely on desktop, and slide smoothly with 1:1 touch on mobile.
 We couldn't find anything out there that did what we needed, so we wrote our own (with touch event help from Swipe).

 ### Dependencies